ansys/scade-python-wrapper/doc/source/usage/display.rst

 --------

-The support of SCADE Display or SCADE Rapid Prototyper is possible and is partially automated: The SCADE Display DLLs are built and loaded at run time, and the DLL export all the required functions to access the displays.
+The support of SCADE Display or SCADE Rapid Prototyper is possible and is partially automated: the SCADE Display DLLs are built and loaded at run time, and the DLL exports all the required functions to access the displays.
-However, the Python ``ctype`` structures corresponding to the layers' contexts must be written manually, for now.
+However, the Python ``ctype`` structures corresponding to the layers' contexts must be written manually for now.

 ..
 Note::